poojavedasamy/Todo-app/README.md

 # ✅ Todo App (Expo + Firebase)

-A cross-platform Todo List App built with **React Native (Expo)** and **Firebase Authentication**, allowing users to:
+A cross-platform Todo List App built using **React Native (Expo)** and **Firebase Authentication**, allowing users to:

-- Sign in with Google
+- 🔐 Sign in with Google
-- Add, mark, and delete todo tasks
+- 📝 Add, mark, and delete todos
-- Logout securely
+- 🚪 Logout securely

 This project was built as part of a hackathon hosted by [Katomaran](https://www.katomaran.com).